irene0204/CpG-methylation-Project-/README.md

 which contains all feature values of the experimental set for each trait.

-**5) Feature selection for each trait**
+**5) Features selection for each trait**

-Considering the number of features is greater than the number of CpG sites in the experimental set, we need to perform features selection to avoid overfitting.
+Considering the number of features is greater than the number of CpG sites in the experimental set, we need to perform features selection for each trait to avoid overfitting.

 The feature selection process is achived by running the [feature_selection.py](https://github.com/xsun28/CpGMethylation/blob/master/code/features_selection/feature_selection.py) script available in the [features_selection](https://github.com/xsun28/CpGMethylation/tree/master/code/features_selection) directory.